dupski/data-with-cache/README.md

 # data-with-cache

-I couldn't seem to find a good backend-agnostic library that implements standard caching strategies for JS applications, so I've made one :)
+I couldn't seem to find a backend-agnostic library that implements standard caching strategies for JS applications, so I've made one :)

 ## Overview